microsoft/vscode-notebook-renderer-starter/README.md

+# Use the VS Code yeoman generators instead

+This repo is no longer updated.
+Instead, generator your own project via:

+1. `npm install -g generator-code`
+1. `yo code --insiders` and choosing Notebook Renderer

 # vscode-notebook-renderer-starter

 ⚠️ Work-in-progress starter code for custom notebook renderers in VS Code.
 Expect this to change as notebooks matures. ⚠️